gitairman/websockets-article/README.md

 Popular libraries like Socket.IO, WebSocket-Node, and ws simplify WebSocket implementation, while managed solutions like Pusher, PieHost, and Ably provide cloud-based infrastructure for effortless integration.

 Developers can choose between self-hosted solutions like Socket.IO for more control or managed services like Pusher for simplicity, depending on their infrastructure, scalability, and budget requirements.

-Regardless of the choice, both options empower developers to create engaging real-time experiences for users across various platforms and applications.